Servais-Ja/Jiansheng-Wang.github.io/_pages/cv.md

   * Fall 2023-Present
   * Advised by Prof. Wang Bin
   * Northwest A&F University, Shaanxi, China
   * In this work, we analyzed the vibration signal of power transformer.
-Composite multiscale slope entropy was uyilized in our work as the features of vibration signals.
+Composite multiscale slope entropy was utilized in our study as the features of vibration signals.
 And beetle swarm optimization algorithm was employed to improve the performance of our model.

 * The performance of Large Language Models (LLMs) on the task of rating prediction
   * Summer 2023-Autumn 2023